Shawn-Nichol/BlueTeam/Jr Analyst/Introduction to Digital Forensics/1 - Intro.md

 #Evidence Analysis

 ### Autopsy
 An autopsy is an open-source digital forensics tool that helps investigators analyze and extract evidence from various data sources, such as hard drives and mobile devices.
-It works by creating a forensic image of the target storage media and then running in-depth searches to quickly retrieve key information, such as recently used programs, deleted files emails, visited websites, and much more.
+It works by creating a forensic image of the target storage media and then running in-depth searches to quickly retrieve key information, such as recently used programs, deleted files, emails, visited websites, and much more.

 ### Volatility
 Volatility is a Python-based memory forensics framework that enables the analysis of memory dumps or memory images.
 It captures a snapshot of a computer's memory, allowing users to search for valuable information.
-This data aids in undersntanding the computer's past activities and uncovering potential evidence of malicious actions
+This data aids in understanding the computer's past activities and uncovering potential evidence of malicious actions.

-Volatility's versatility extends to analyzing memory from various operating systems, including Windows, Linux, and Mac OS, making it suitable for a wide range of scenarios, Moreover, it can recover deleted files that might be inaccessible through other means, enhancing its utility.
+Volatility's versatility extends to analyzing memory from various operating systems, including Windows, Linux, and Mac OS, making it suitable for a wide range of scenarios.
+Moreover, it can recover deleted files that might be inaccessible through other means, enhancing its utility.